Neighborhood Newspaper Group: History

-During the summer of 2012, Neighborhood News Group moved its headquarters once again, to a freshly renovated 2-story building in Clearing neighborhood.
+During the summer of 2012, Neighborhood News Group moved its headquarters to a 2-story building in the Clearing neighborhood.

 In the November 14, 2013 issue, Neighborhood News Group announced a partnership between City Newshound and Southwest Chicago Post, a neighborhood news blog that covers the same neighborhoods.
-City Newshound would publish Post's crime coverage, while the Post would post PDF copies of the Newshound on its website.
+City Newshound then started publishing the Post's crime coverage, while the Post added PDF copies of the Newshound to its website.

 Regular features

 Journal News and City Newshound are both largely made up of classifieds and press releases/news bulletins issued by businesses and community organizations from their respective coverage areas.
-However, unlike Bridgeport News, the publisher still produces some original content.
-That includes occasional news articles and regular columns.
-As of August 2012, they include:
+However, the publisher still produces some original content, including occasional news articles and regular columns.
+As of August 2012, they included: